Really Easy Instant Pot Chicken Curry

 Get the complete ingredients list and instructions from the recipe card below.

-• In sauté mode, add the coconut oil to the Instant Pot inner pot.
-Then add the chopped onions, cinnamon stick and cloves into the hot oil and sauté for 5-7 minutes stirring occasionally.
-You can add 2 tablespoons of water to avoid burning the onion.
+- In sauté mode, add the coconut oil to the Instant Pot inner pot.
+Then add onions, cinnamon stick and cloves into the hot oil and sauté for 5-7 minutes stirring occasionally.
+You can add 2 tablespoons of water to avoid the onion burning.

-• Turn off the Instant Pot, and adjust seasonings, remove the cinnamon stick, top with fresh cilantro and serve
+- Turn off the Instant Pot, and adjust seasonings, remove the cinnamon stick, top with fresh cilantro and serve your Chicken Curry Instant Pot.

 Recipe Tips

-• To cook the curry quicker, use green onions (scallions or spring onions) as these just need a few seconds to sauté.
+- To cook the Instant Pot curry quicker, use green onions (scallions or spring onions) as these just need a few seconds to sauté.

-• Use a sharp knife to cut the chicken pieces into similar sized pieces.
+- Use a sharp knife to cut the chicken pieces into similar sized pieces so they cook at an even rate.

 Chef’s note: the cooking time listed does not include time for the Instant Pot to come up to pressure or for the pressure to release.